junxit/us-congress-bills-116/metadata.md

 - 2019-02-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2062)
 - 2019-02-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2062)
 - 2019-02-25 — The title of the measure was amended.
 Agreed to without objection.
+- 2019-02-26 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.